 - Steal screws: even the more expensive mountain bikes will have screws that aren’t stainless steel, so dry them as quickly as possible

-- Bottom brackets: even if bike manufacturers try to seal it as good as possible, sometimes water just gets in, just flip the bike once in a while with the seat off to drain it
+- Bottom brackets: even if bike manufacturers try to seal it as well as possible, sometimes water just gets in, just flip the bike once in a while with the seat off to drain it

 - Headset: often they aren’t sealed properly, from time to time open it up and clean it

-- Drivetrain: water washes up the grease from your cassette and chain, keep in mind that because we force the drivetrain by changing gears under load the steal will be revealed on the sprockets, water will make them rust
+- Drivetrain: water washes up the grease from your cassette and chain, keep in mind that because we force the drivetrain by changing gears under load the steal will be revealed on the sprockets, and water will make them rust

 You will never be able to completely avoid rain so the most important part is what happens after, you need to make sure that you store your bike in a moisture-free room so it will dry completely, and using a piece of cloth to dry it is a good idea.